The Battle of Megiddo—Part II

 Triumphant Achilles dragging Hector’s lifeless body in front of the Gates of Troy.
 (Public Domain)

-Alexander has indeed left a rather memorable account that has survived down through the ages.
+Alexander has indeed left a memorable account that has survived through the ages.
 However, many do not consider his actions and the consequences that would afflict the Near Eastern region after his death.
 Therefore, it is important to examine his views about those he conquered.

 Upheaval in the Orient

 This battle for supremacy over the Orient started when a young Alexander first stepped foot on Persian soil.
-The readings Aristotle assigned to him when he was a youth were now real and the adventure ahead was unknown.
+The readings Aristotle assigned him as a youth were now real, and the adventure ahead was unknown.
 Alexander could only rely on the readings and the philosophers who would later travel with him.
-As Alexander moved forward with his ambitions, his achievements rocked not only those in the Orient but also those back home, let alone his own men and officer staff, particularly the future Diadochi or “successors.”
+As Alexander moved forward with his ambitions, his achievements rocked those in the Orient and those back home, let alone his own men and officer staff, particularly the future Diadochi or “successors.”

-Alexander’s dream was to unite east and west, but even this notion of a united east and west is in dispute, due to his prayer that insisted on harmony “between Macedonians and Persians.”
+Alexander’s dream was to unite East and West.
+Still, even this notion of a united East and West is in dispute due to his prayer that insisted on harmony “between Macedonians and Persians.”
 In reality, this prayer was nothing more than a shadow in that it favored the Macedonians and Greeks over the Persians.
-Alexander must have understood that when you are burning down the house you conquered there is going to be little room for unity and trust.
+Alexander must have understood that when you burn down the house you conquered, there will be little room for unity and trust.

-The Persian palace he set on fire; though General Parmenion urged him to save it, arguing, among other things, that it was not seemly to destroy what was now his own property, and that the Asians would not thus be induced to join him, if he seemed determined not to hold fast the sovereignty of Asia, but merely to pass through it in triumph.
-Alexander, on the contrary, replied that he proposed to punish the Persians in recompense for what they had done in their invasion of Greece; for their wrecking of Athens, their burning of the temples, and for all the other cruel things they had done to the Greeks; for these, he said, he took vengeance.
+The Persian palace he set on fire, though General Parmenion urged him to save it, arguing, among other things, that it was not seemly to destroy what was now his property and that the Asians would not thus be induced to join him if he seemed determined not to hold fast the sovereignty of Asia, but merely to pass through it in triumph.
+Alexander, on the contrary, replied that he proposed to punish the Persians in recompense for what they had done in their invasion of Greece, for their wrecking of Athens, their burning of the temples, and for all the other cruel things they had done to the Greeks; for these, he said, he took vengeance.

 Ruins of the Palace of Artaxerxes I, Persepolis.